jagadeesh71/JAVASCRIPT_TRAINING/Angular_app/readme.txt

-Step 3 is part of Homework.
+Step 3 is not part of Homework.
 Don't review it.

 I have used node modules for step 4.